titaniummachine1/lmaobox-Navbot-Medbot/README.md

 Credits for original code: Inx00

 # How to use
-First, go to https://nodejs.org/ and donwload and install the stable version of Node.JS
+First, go to https://nodejs.org/ and download and install the stable version of Node.JS

 Next, go to releases and download the source code (zip) and unzip it to any place you want.